toblinkz/doc-ssr-test/content/events-and-reports.md

-Received | The message has been delivered to the recipient phone number Message Failed | The message failed due to poor network from the recipient end Rejected |It means do-not-disturb is active on the recipient phone number Expired | It means the message
+Received | The message has been delivered to the recipient phone number Message Failed | The message failed due to poor network from the recipient end Rejected |It means do-not-disturb is active on the recipient phone number Expired | It means that the device may have been switched off or out of signal for a long period of time, and the networks' validity of the message has expired